 How to Reach Kalindi Khal Trek

-you first want to arrive in the city of Dehradun, which is inked with unique main and minor towns of the country through roadways, railways, and airways.
+You first want to arrive in the city of Dehradun, which is linked with the unique main and minor towns of the country through roadways, railways, and airways.

 By Air –